-I began talking to my husband about what it would look like if we just said fuck it to all the things we were doing that we didn’t really believe in.
+I began talking to my husband about what it would look like if we just said "fuck it" to all the things we were doing that we didn’t really believe in.
 What if we left it all, what if we just followed our hearts and lived in the way we felt called to?
 What was really the worst that could happen?

 As we allowed these questions to unfurl, giving them space to breathe and come to life, all the trappings we had felt confined by started to give way.
 Our life began a slow unraveling, opening the door for us to blaze our trail.

-We have chosen to take this leap, together, for the love of our family and it's deepest well-being.
+We have chosen to take this leap, together, for the love of our family and its deepest well-being.
 I, so that I may find peace in my soul.
-If my final day were to come tomorrow, I would not be satisfied with having lived in the box that was given to me -- or even only partially in it.
+If my final day were to come tomorrow, I would not be satisfied with having lived in the box that was given to me -- or even only part in it.
 I want to blow the whole fucking box to bits.
 I need to know what happens when I do that.

-I want to know that I was brave and bold and paved the path that was meant for my heart to walk -- not half assed, not only partly, but wholly, completely, totally, no matter how thorny or overgrown or intimidating the road may be.
+I want to know that I was brave and bold and paved the path that was meant for my heart to walk -- not half-assed, not only partly, but wholly, completely, totally, no matter how thorny or overgrown or intimidating the road may be.

 I want to reinvent myself and my life as many times and in as many ways as I have to until I know that in those final moments I will be deeply and utterly satisfied with what I have done here.

 In just six short weeks, my family and I will be leaving everything, taking to the road for two months and then going to the Big Island of Hawaii.
 Practically speaking we have no idea how most of this will unfold and are quite literally taking it one moment and step at a time.